-June 29, 2022
+, 2022 June 29

-Domestic International
+International Domestic

-No. of countries and U.S.

-No. of States territories
+No. of countries and U.S. territories No. of States

-Chili's 49 30
+30 49

-Maggiano's 23 & D.C.
+23 & D.C.

 Restaurant Property Information

 The following table illustrates the approximate dining room capacity for a prototypical restaurant of each of our brands: